 The great advantage for the babies and young children is that:

-- it speeds up the planning for their lives.
+- it speeds up the planning for vulnerable babies and young children.

 - it will avoid the stressful upheaval for the child when moving from foster home to a new adoptive family.

-- the bonding period with their adoptive parents can begin sooner.
+- the bonding period with their adoptive parents can begin sooner giving both baby and carers the opportunity of forming a close and secure attachment.

-- their adoptive parents will have had the opportunity to get to know their child’s parents and will be in a good position to understand their background and struggles, which will be helpful for them and their adopted child in the future.
+- adoptive parents may have had the opportunity to get to know their child’s parents at contact sessions and will be in a good position to understand their background and struggles.
+This will be helpful for them and their adopted child in the future when adopters are talking to their child about the reasons their birth family were unable to care for them.

 Who can be a concurrent carer?